flowers used for day of the dead

 Daffodils often have a bright yellow colour, but you can also get them in white or salmon tones.
 Did you know that they also come in shapes other than the more familiar ones?

 They can have longer or shorter trumpets, leaves or no leaves, and even smell.
-One thing that all daffodil kinds unquestionably have in common is that they all jubilantly welcome spring!
+One thing that all daffodil kinds unquestionably have in common is that they welcome spring!

 Lilies flower

-Due to their elegance, delicate nature, and pleasant aroma as a representation of light and calm, white lilies are one of the most popular Day of the Dead Flowers.
+Due to their elegance, delicate nature, and pleasant aroma, they represent light and calm.
+White lilies are one of the most popular Day of the Dead Flowers.

-You might be wondering, “What colours of lilies are there?,” given that Lilium is its scientific name.
+You might be wondering, “What colours of lilies are there?” given that Lilium is their scientific name.
 They come in white, pink, red, yellow, purple, orange, and other colours with stripes or dots.

-The connotations attached to femininity ever since the Greeks and Romans bestowed them on women to wish them a happy life.
+The connotations attached to femininity have been around ever since the Greeks and Romans bestowed them on women to wish them a happy life.

 Wallflower flower

-The Day of the Dead flowers, also known as Alhel, are indigenous to Asia, South Africa, and the Mediterranean region, and their meanings vary depending on which hues are chosen to be included in the offering for the person who passed away.
+The Day of the Dead flowers, also known as Alhel, are indigenous to Asia, South Africa, and the Mediterranean region.
+Their meanings vary depending on which hues are chosen to be included in the offering for the person who passed away.

 Cloud